Questions about

 No proprietary terminals, no locked-down tablets, no vendor-supplied hardware needed.

-Munafe handles WhatsApp ordering, kitchen display, table management, and day-to-day restaurant operations.
-If you already use a POS for billing, GST, inventory, or aggregator (delivery platform) integration, Munafe works alongside it — it adds the WhatsApp ordering channel and customer conversation layer that most POS systems don't cover.
+Munafe handles WhatsApp ordering, kitchen display, table management, and customer outreach.
+If you already use a POS like Petpooja for billing, GST, inventory, or Zomato/Swiggy aggregator integration, Munafe works alongside it — it adds the WhatsApp ordering channel and customer layer that POS systems don't cover.

-For restaurants that don't have a POS, Munafe's built-in KDS, KOT printing, and GST invoice generation cover core operational needs without a separate system.
+For restaurants that don't have a POS, Munafe's built-in KDS, KOT printing, and GST invoice generation cover the day-to-day operational needs without a separate system.

 The WhatsApp Business app is the free mobile app used by small businesses.
 It has no automation, no multi-agent support, and a daily broadcast limit of about 256 contacts.
 It's fine for manual messaging but can't power an ordering system.